Craig Blair

-Craig Philip Blair (born October 17, 1959) is an American politician and a Republican member of the West Virginia Senate representing District 15 since January 12, 2013.
-Blair served non-consecutively in the West Virginia Legislature from January 2003 until January 2011 in the West Virginia House of Delegates in the District 52 seat.
+Craig Philip Blair (born October 17, 1959) is an American politician and a former Republican member of the West Virginia Senate representing District 15 from 2012 to 2024.
+Previously, Blair served in the West Virginia Legislature from January 2003 until January 2011 in the West Virginia House of Delegates in the District 52 seat.
 Blair is also the father of former WV Delegate Saira Blair.

-As President of the state Senate, Blair has held the title Lieutenant Governor of West Virginia since January 2021.
+As president of the state senate, Blair concurrently held the title lieutenant governor of West Virginia from January 2021 to January 2025.